scottbarnes/reconcile/README.md

 There isn't much configuration, but if you want to store the files in somewhere other than /path/to/reconcile/files, take a look at the values under [reconcile] in `setup.cfg`.

+Similarly, if you wish to enable data scrubbing, set `scrub_data = True` in `setup.cfg`.
+Currently this only scrubs (validates) ISBNs, writing bad ISBNs to `./reports/report_bad_isbns.txt`.
+On my computer this option is fairly expensive and adds about five minutes.

 ### Running reconcile
 Whether you `poetry run python reconcile/main.py` or run `poetry shell` and then `python reconcile/main.py`, either way, you should see something similar to:
 ```